 Find out all you need to know about our Accompaniment in Action series.

 Accompaniment is very much the bedrock of all we do at JRS UK and we are excited to be able to share with you the way this impacts our various projects.
-Below you will find details of each of the events in the series, with information on how to register for upcoming events and recordings of events which have already been held so you can catch up on any you have missed.
+Below you will find details of for any upcoming events and recordings of past events so you can catch up on any you have missed.

 March’s event focused on the barriers our refugee friends encounter when attempting to access healthcare and some of the work that JRS UK have done to support people during the pandemic.
 Sarah Teather, our Director, was joined by Sophie Cartwright, our Policy Officer, Mohamed, one of our refugee friends and some of those we have worked closely with to help support our friends to access healthcare.